chiefbean/Vulnerable-Web-App/README.md

 Click on [Login](http://localhost:8080/login.php)

-Use the login information gathered from the users table and you will be able to log in
+Enter into either the username or password field `'OR'1'='1';#` to login to the webpage without verification

 ---